austin1237/lol-counter-source-api/README.md

 ## Development Environment
-The development enviroment uses [aws's node 18 image](https://gallery.ecr.aws/lambda/nodejs) to mimic as close to what gonna be running when deployed as possible
+The development environment uses [aws's node 18 image](https://gallery.ecr.aws/lambda/nodejs) to mimic as close to what gonna be running when deployed as possible

 ### Start up
 To build the lambdas and spin up the distributed development environment run the following command